nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of DeleteTask Command](images/DeleteTaskCommandSequenceDiagram.png)

-**Implementation of DoneTaskCommand**
-The following is a detailed explanation on how DoneTaskCommand is implemented.

 **Implementation of UndoneTaskCommand**
-The following is a detailed explanation on how DoneTaskCommand is implemented.
+The following is a detailed explanation on how UndoneTaskCommand is implemented.

 **Step 1**: User executes `undone_task Index` command to mark the completed task at the given index as uncompleted.
 Let us call this task the target task.